carpentries-incubator/reproducible-publications-quarto/episodes/01-introduction.md

 9. Refer to the corresponding code lines in the methodology section making it unnecessary to use pseudocode, high-level textual descriptions, or just too many words to describe the computational analysis.
 10. Use packages such as rticles to use templates from publishers and create submission-ready documents.

-### Collaboration and Publishing Integrations
+### Integrates with Collaboration and Publishing Tools

 Another great advantage of using Rstudio for your R project is that the platform integrates with GitHub.
 Once you connect RStudio with your GitHub account a remote repo becomes the “upstream” remote for your local repo.
 In essence, it enables you push and pull commits to GitHub allowing more seamless collaboration and more effective version control.
-RStudio also connects with [Rpubs]((https://rpubs.com/) for easy R project web publishing.
+RStudio also connects with [Rpubs](https://rpubs.com/) for easy R project web publishing.

 ## Some Real-world Applications